mahdisbagheri/image-morphology-with-opencv/README.md

-# Morphological Image Processing with OpenCV
+# Morphological Image Processing with OpenCV + Persian Report

 This repository contains the implementation and analysis of fundamental morphological image processing operations using OpenCV in Python.
 The project investigates the behavior of **Dilation** and **Erosion** using different structuring elements and kernel sizes.
 The effects of these operations are evaluated on binary and grayscale images for shape transformation, noise reduction, and edge detection.